IBM/ce-cns/documentation/known-issues.md

 # Known issues
-### Error message appears from Keycloak when you invoke the `web-app`
+### Error message from Keycloak  appears, when you invoke the `web-app`

-When you get the following error message from Keycloak, after you invoked the `web-app` url, something went wrong during the Keycloak configuration at setup.
+When you get the following error message from Keycloak, after you invoked the `web-app` url, something went wrong during the Keycloak configuration at the setup.
 One reason cloud be, that the `Keycloak` container was restarted after the `Keycloak` configuration and the container lost the needed `realm` configuration for the example application.

 ![](images/issue-01.png)

-Keycloak needs to reconfigured.
+Keycloak needs to be reconfigured.

 * Ensure you set project name